arpitbbhayani/articles/blogs/function-overloading.md

 @overload
 def area(r):
+  import math
-  return 3.14 * r ** 2
+  return math.pi * r ** 2

 >>> area(3, 4)
 12
 >>> area(7)
-22
+153.93804002589985
 ```

-When we invoke `area` with one argument it returns the area of a circle and when we pass two arguments it invokes the function that computes area of rectangle.
-You could see entire working demo [here](https://repl.it/@arpitbbhayani/Python-Function-Overloading).
+When we invoke `area` with one argument it returns the area of a circle and when we pass two arguments it invokes the function that computes area of rectangle; and thus we have overloaded `area` function in Python and defined two implementations with different arguments.
+You can find entire working demo [here](https://repl.it/@arpitbbhayani/Python-Function-Overloading).

 # Conclusion